What are your impressions of the 2019 Il Blu?

 Even though Il Blu represents where Brancaia likes to be, the wine has changed a lot in the last 30 years.
 Back then we wanted to show the best side of the Chianti Classico region which is without doubt Sangiovese focused wines.
 So we set out to do the best with this grape.

-In the first years we made the wine using 80% Sangiovese and the rest Merlot, so as to give it more roundness, complexity and depth.
+In the first years we made the wine using 80 percent Sangiovese and the rest Merlot, so as to give it more roundness, complexity and depth.
 Then slowly we added more Merlot, and in 1998 introduced some Cabernet Sauvignon.
-For a long while Il Blu was a blend of 60% Sangiovese, 35% Merlot and the rest Cabernet Sauvignon.
+For a long while Il Blu was a blend of 60 percent Sangiovese, 35 percent Merlot and the rest Cabernet Sauvignon.

 Our Merlot has improved so much: the average age of the vines in our Chianti Classico vineyards is 30 years old which means the fruit is more concentrated.
 This is also true of our Sangiovese vines.

 Therefore, the new rules, the quality of grapes in our vineyards, and changes within myself as a winemaker, have led me to push Il Blu more on the Merlot side.
-So much so that the wine is now made with 80% Merlot, 10% Sangiovese and 10% Cabernet Sauvignon – almost the opposite to what we did 30 years ago.
+So much so that the wine is now made with 80 percent Merlot, 10 percent Sangiovese and 10 percent Cabernet Sauvignon – almost the opposite to what we did 30 years ago.
 Meanwhile, we were able to use the Sangiovese grapes to improve the quality of our Chianti Classico Riserva and add Gran Selezione to our portfolio.

 How have these changes reflected on today’s Il Blu?

 I believe Il Blu has become even more elegant and profound with time.
 But as a style of wine, it remains the same, representing the most elegant and complex wine in our portfolio.